EPCCed/eidf-docs/docs/safe-haven-services/shs-container-user-guide/container-examples.md

 # Container Examples

-To help with writing your own Dockerfiles to run within the SHS via the CES, a set of examples for commonly used software stacks can be found in our [SHS Container Samples](https://github.com/EPCCed/tre-container-samples/) repository.
+To help with writing your own Dockerfiles to run within your Safe Haven via the CES, a set of examples for commonly used software stacks can be found in our [SHS Container Samples](https://github.com/EPCCed/tre-container-samples/) repository.

 Please contact your Service Manager if you need further support with the use of containers.